-Investment to professional capital: By analyzing the organization and the two potential new markets through various frameworks we learned in class such as SWOT, PESTEL, and different global strategies and entry modes, we determined that the best course of action for AYUDA would be to expand into the Argentinian market in the next few years.
+Generated Value: By analyzing the organization and the two potential new markets through various frameworks we learned in class such as SWOT, PESTEL, and different global strategies and entry modes, we determined that the best course of action for AYUDA would be to expand into the Argentinian market in the next few years.
 We used our international business knowledge as well as in-depth research to come to this conclusion, and hopefully the nonprofit can use this research when deciding what their next steps are as an organization.
 We were able to come to conclusions about which market might be the best for AYUDA going forward in order to ensure success.
 It was important for us to make sure that I used frameworks we used in class in order to give recommendations that were based in supported logic.

 - Hannah said: I feel that this project was an important part of my journey in becoming a global manager.
-Having the skills to create a consultancy report such as the one we worked this semester is essential for understanding how to analyze different markets around the world while simultaneously understanding each area’s unique culture and customs.
+Having the skills to create a consultancy report such as the one we worked on this semester is essential for understanding how to analyze different markets around the world while simultaneously understanding each area’s unique culture and customs.
 I learned so much about my organization as well as the two markets we studied extensively and will bring this knowledge with me into my future career.
 I am happy to have learned these various frameworks that I can use to breakdown various organizations and markets, and feel that these elements are some of the most important topics I have learned this entire semester throughout my various classes.

 - Josh: Going forward, I will be able to show potential employers that I have the knowhow and skill to be able to do research and recommend strategy backed by this research.